tnichols217/notes/CSDS 391/P/2-extra.md

 Here is the same dataset trained with an architecture of 8 and 8 nodes per layer, the adam optimizer, and various activator functions.

 They all perform well except for the softmax and sigmoid functions.
+All in all, I still chose the leaky-ReLU as it appears to have the least training issues and most consistent accuracy growth.

 # Multiple Network architectures